Trauma Therapy Orlando

 Trauma Therapy Orlando and where to turn for help.
-Trauma is described as a life altering and distressing event.
+We describe trauma as a life altering and distressing event.
 An individual feels severely threatened physically, emotionally, and psychologically.
 Almost all people sometime in their life experience a traumatic event.
 This can be a car accident, neglect, abuse, death of a loved one, an act of crime which is violent, and much more.
 What is traumatic to one person is not for another.

 Psychotherapy is known to be the most effective way to treat trauma.
 Trauma Therapy helps those who have experienced trauma and suffering from PTSD.
 You gain the ability to make sense of the events that have occurred.
-It allows the individual a safe place to open up and receive the support.
+It allows the individual a safe place to open up.
+Also to and receive support.
 It is vital to connect with the necessary resources in town.
 A qualified therapist helps individuals heal from trauma even when the event happened long ago.
 There is no shame in seeking help for trauma.
 Do not beat yourself up thinking that you waited too long.

-There are different approaches and types of counseling that have proven to be highly effective.
+Different approaches and types of counseling have proven to be highly effective.

-Cognitive Behavioral Therapy – Also known as Trauma Focused CBT– This approach addresses specific emotional and mental needs of adults, children, and teens.
-It also is highly effective when working with the family that is struggling to adjust to the changes.
+Cognitive Behavioral Therapy – Also known as Trauma Focused CBT.
+This approach addresses specific emotional and mental needs of adults, children, and teens.
+It is also highly effective when working with the family struggling to adjust to the changes.
 Trauma-focused cognitive behavioral therapy (TF-CBT) is sensitive to the needs of the individual.
-It seeks to address the grief, mood disorders and abuse that stems from the trauma.
+It seeks to address the grief.
+Also mood disorders and abuse that stems from the trauma.
 By understanding how the mind is processing the trauma and changing the story, your life is altered and changed for the better.

 It is very common for those who have suffered a traumatic event to use substances and harmful behavioral addictions to numb out from the pain.
 This is only a harmful temporary band aid effect.
 With the help of a trained therapist you can heal form trauma.
-You can live a life full and rich of all it has intended for you.
+You can live a life full and rich.
+The life you have always wanted.